petersaunders/MLforDA/RandomForests/randomForests.md

 |l = anise    | Maybe |
 |n = none     | Maybe |

-So, if a mushroom smells foul, fishy or of creosote you shouldn't eat it, who knew!
+So, if a mushroom smells foul, fishy or of creosote you shouldn't eat it, who would have guessed?!

 The next most important variable was `spore print color`, ahead of `ring type`.

+Simple, easily identifiable properties like `cap color` and `cap shape` are shown not to be very important, which demonstrates why it is difficult for people to determine whether mushrooms are edible or poisonous without careful inspection.